aungsias/flushotlearning/README.md

 ## **Conclusions And Recommendations**

-Our thorough investigation into the prediction of seasonal flu vaccine uptake has showcased the remarkable effectiveness of machine learning models.
+Our thorough investigation into the prediction of seasonal flu vaccine uptake has showcased the remarkable effectiveness of machine-learning models.
 Through rigorous evaluation, we identified "Tuned Random Forest (New Features)" as the indisputable frontrunner among the models.
 This model consistently delivered outstanding results, boasting the highest Test Recall at 0.729 and the highest Test F1-score at 0.754, emphasizing its robust predictive capabilities.
 Additionally, its Test ROC AUC of 0.851 underscores its ability to effectively distinguish between vaccine takers and non-takers.

 Furthermore, our analysis has shed light on the pivotal roles played by specific feature categories.
 Features associated with individual behaviors, such as behavioral_avoidance and behavioral_face_mask, emerged as paramount drivers, along with opinion-based variables, notably opinion_h1n1_risk and opinion_seas_vacc_effective.
 The presence of doctor recommendations (doctor_recc_h1n1) and educational attainment (education) were also prominent factors, reaffirming their profound influence on vaccination decisions.